 How to prevent Blepharitis from coming back

-Blepharitis is usually a chronic disease, which means it can come back frequently and be a recurring problem.
+Blepharitis is usually a chronic disease that can come back frequently and be a recurring problem.
 The best way to prevent him from coming back is by cleaning his eyelids daily.

-Eyelid-free cleaning products are available, there are also prescriptions that can be more effective than baby shampoo or over-the-counter products, or you can use the same eyelid hygiene techniques described above.
+Eyelid-free cleaning products are available, some prescriptions can be more effective than baby shampoo or over-the-counter products, or you can use the same eyelid hygiene techniques described above.

 Your doctor may also recommend nutritional supplements such as omega-3 fatty acids to help keep your meibomian glands healthy and your eyes moist and comfortable.

-You can also recommend the routine use of eye drops that are sold without a prescription or with prescription lubricant.
-Your ophthalmologist may suggest routine cleaning procedures in the office to keep your eyes and eyelids healthy.
+You can also recommend the routine use of eye drops sold without a prescription or a lubricant.
+Your ophthalmologist may suggest standard cleaning procedures in the office to keep your eyes and eyelids healthy.